Leo Szeto

 The things behind the story.

-Every project I've designed and built — filter by Imagineering, OPS, Hardware, Software, or Creative, or switch to the constellation to see how the work connects.
+Every project I've designed and built - filter by Imagineering, OPS, Hardware, Software, or Creative, or switch to the timeline to see how the work unfolded year by year.
 (The career chapters above jump straight to their slice.)

 -